-- PART A-EMPLOYMENT DISCRIMINATION, FAMILY AND MEDICAL LEAVE, FAIR LABOR STANDARDS, EMPLOYEE POLYGRAPH PROTECTION, WORKER ADJUSTMENT AND RETRAINING, EMPLOYMENT AND REEMPLOYMENT OF VETERANS, AND INTIMIDATION - 411 Rights and protections under title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, the Rehabilitation Act of 1973, and title I of the Americans with Disabilities Act of 1990. - 412.
-Rights and protections under the Family and Medical Leave Act of 1993. - 413 Rights and protections under the Fair Labor Standards Act of 1938. - Rights and protections under the Employee 414.
-Polygraph Protection Act of 1988. - Rights and protections under the Worker Ad-415. justment and Retraining Notification Act. - 416.
-Rights and protections relating to veterans' employment and reemployment. - Prohibition of intimidation or reprisal.
-417
+- PART A-EMPLOYMENT DISCRIMINATION, FAMILY AND MEDICAL LEAVE, FAIR LABOR STANDARDS, EMPLOYEE POLYGRAPH PROTECTION, WORKER ADJUSTMENT AND RETRAINING, EMPLOYMENT AND REEMPLOYMENT OF VETERANS, AND INTIMIDATION - 411.
+Rights and protections under title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, the Rehabilitation Act of 1973, and title I of the Americans with Disabilities Act of 1990.
+412. Rights and protections under the Family and - Rights and protections under the Family and Medical Leave Act of 1993. - 413.
+Rights and protections under the Fair Labor Standards Act of 1938. - 414.
+Rights and protections under the Employee Polygraph Protection Act of 1988. - 415.
+Rights and protections under the Worker Adjustment and Retraining Notification Act. - 416.
+Rights and protections relating to veterans' employment and reemployment. - 417.
+Prohibition of intimidation or reprisal. - PART B-PUBLIC ACCESS PROVISIONS UNDER THE AMERICANS WITH DISABILITIES ACT OF 1990 - 421.
+Rights and protections under the Americans With Disabilities Act of 1990.1

-PART B-PUBLIC ACCESS PROVISIONS UNDER THE Americans With Disabilities Act of 1990
+Part C-Occupational Safety and Health Act of 1970

-- Rights and protections under the Americans 421.
-With Disabilities Act of 1990. - PART C-OCCUPATIONAL SAFETY AND HEALTH ACT OF 1970 - 425.
-Rights and protections under the Occupational Safety and Health Act of 1970; procedures for remedy of violations.
+425. Rights and protections under the Occupational Safety and Health Act of 1970; procedures for remedy of violations.